-The office administrator (or in their absence the office assistant or finance assistant) must take the registers and visitors book and photograph the staff in/out board.
+The office administrator (or in their absence the must take the registers and visitors book.

 Staff must report to the senior member of staff to confirm whether or not all of their pupils/visitors/volunteers are safely out of the building.